Practical-DevOps-GitHub/fundamentals-github-task-trnqlltt/README.md

 ## Issue ticket number and link

 ## Checklist before requesting a review
-- ✅ I have performed a self-review of my code
+- [x] I have performed a self-review of my code
-- ✅ If it is a core feature, I have added thorough tests
+- [x] If it is a core feature, I have added thorough tests
-- ✅ Do we need to implement analytics?
+- [x] Do we need to implement analytics?
-  — No, we don't.
+  - No, we don't.
-- ✅ Will this be part of a product update?
+- [x] Will this be part of a product update?
-  — This update adds Discord notifications for newly created pull requests to improve team collaboration.
+  - This update adds Discord notifications for newly created pull requests to improve team collaboration.